-There are all sorts of corners of the internet.
-From the disgusting to the totally weird to the downright hilarious.
-My inside man George reveals where to find the manliest and geekiest of websites.
+Since my readership is, evidently, mostly female, this blog post is primarily for you, ladies.
+Basically, my husband George has kindly agreed to share his secret knowledge on where men really go on the internet.
+From the disgusting to the totally weird to the downright hilarious, my inside man reveals where to find some of the manliest and geekiest of websites.

 The Five Kinds of Online Man Caves

 But first, the back story.
 There’s always a back story.

 Before George and I started dating, we were friends for about a month.
 At the time, we had no idea we would end up getting married.
 When we were just friends, we would hang out like two total bros.
 Drinking wine together, frequenting fancy restaurants, talking all night… you know, bro stuff.
 Until one day, as a testament to our budding bromance, George decided to let me in on a secret.